Working with workflows

 - 2Choose a name for the parameter

-- 3Optionally assign a test value.
-This value is only valid in the editor and will not affect the production app
+- 3Assign an optional test value; this value is only available in the editor and will not affect your application in production

 Nodes